 Lastly, you cannot be enrolled in a health plan that is not an HSA-compatible plan.
 This includes Medicare!

 At this point, you might be thinking, “If I can’t contribute to an HSA while on Medicare, why are we having a discussion on HSAs and Medicare?”
-There is a point if you can just bear with us a little longer.
 It comes down to two main lessons.

 Lesson 1: Making the transition from an HSA to Medicare